A new family of bijections for planar maps: A bijection for precubic maps with two faces

 \item the map is disconnected into two maps with a marked leaf each, such that the genii, number of edges and faces add up, \item the resulting map is of genus $g-1$ and has $3$ marked leaves, along with information on how to glue back the leaves together (given $3$ leaves, there are $2$ possible ways of gluing them together). \end{enumerate}

 \begin{rem} The first case can only appear if the special vertex is the discovery vertex.
-In the second, case, the special vertex can be either the discovery vertex or a trisection. \end{rem} There is a bijection between maps in case (1) and pairs of maps with a marked leaf each, the inverse operation being the same as the case of disconnecting discoveries in the planar case : given two maps with a marked leaf each, it is possible to glue them back together as in \cref{split}, and one obtains a map with a marked discovery vertex.
+In the second case, the special vertex can be either the discovery vertex or a trisection. \end{rem} There is a bijection between maps in case (1) and pairs of maps with a marked leaf each, the inverse operation being the same as the case of disconnecting discoveries in the planar case: given two maps with a marked leaf each, it is possible to glue them back together as in Figure \ref{split}, and one obtains a map with a marked discovery vertex.

-Case (2) is more complicated : given a map of genus $g-1$ with $3$ marked leaves, that we will call a \textit{tripod}, there are two ways to glue back the leaves.
+Case (2) is more complicated: given a map of genus $g-1$ with $3$ marked leaves, that we will call a \textit{tripod}, there are two ways to glue back the leaves.
 A gluing is said to be \textit{valid} if the resulting map has genus $g$ and the gluing vertex is a special vertex.
 Tripods can have $0$, $1$ or $2$ valid gluings, and we will provide a classification of tripods with respect to their number of gluings.
 In the following, we will refer to "marked leaves" as just "leaves" as there is no risk of ambiguity.
 In order to prove \eqref{deuxfaces}, we will then have to prove there is a bijection between tripods with respectively $0$ and $2$ valid gluings.

 \begin{definition} In a given map, let $v$ be the discovery vertex.
 It has two corners in the root face, and is thus seen twice in the tour of the root face.
-We can decompose the root face $F$ as a word on side edges as in \cref{sec:proof}, starting from the root, as $F=TvOv\overline{T}$ (see Fig. \ref{tripod} left).
+We can decompose the root face $F$ as a word on side-edges as in Section \ref{sec:proof}, starting from the root, as $F=TvOv\overline{T}$ (see Fig. \ref{tripod} left).

 Take a given tripod $M$, with exactly two leaves in the root face, both in $\overline{T}$.
 Glue those two leaves to split the root face in two.
 Let $F'$ be the face thus obtained that is not the root face.
-We say that $M$ is in the special case if no side edge of $F'$ has its opposite side edge in $T$ (see Fig. \ref{tripod} right). \end{definition}
+We say that $M$ is in the special case if no side-edge of $F'$ has its opposite side-edge in $T$ (see Fig. \ref{tripod} right). \end{definition}